Eirbware/com.eirb.fr/README.md

 The writable Markdown follow the [CommonMark](https://spec.commonmark.org/) specification, with those additional specificities:

-- all linebreaks in addition with those allowed by the specification are kept, as we are writing a message, not a README or a webpage content.
+- all linebreaks in addition with those allowed by the specification are kept, as we are writing a message instead of a README or a webpage content.
-  *Current caveat: this feature is not enabled in blockquotes for now*
+  *Current caveat: the code blocks are circled by a not removable linebreak for now*

 - The only supported HTML tag is the `<u>`.
 The others are automatically broken.
 - Use `||` for spoilers.

 ### Rendered HTML